Fierelier/WidescreenFixesPack/readme.md

 - **Unavailable functionality:**
   - Not all games are supported
   - Shader-related things like ConsoleGamma
-  - DX9 paths for GTA III/VC TransparentMenu
+  - DX9 shader paths for GTA III/VC/SA TransparentMenu

 - **Quirks:**
   - Bigger .asi files, not sure why